ricardpaschoeto/Deep-Learning/README.md

 * Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
 * Step 6: Write your Algorithm
 * Step 7: Test Your Algorithm

+# Project 03 - TV Script Generation

+* using part of the Simpsons dataset of scripts from 27 seasons.
+The Neural Network you'll build will generate a new TV script for a scene at Moe's Tavern.